influxdata/docs-v2/content/influxdb/cloud-dedicated/process-data/tools/pandas.md

 ## Install prerequisites

-The examples in this guide assume using a Python virtual environment and the Flight SQL library for Python.
+The examples in this guide assume using a Python virtual environment and the InfluxDB v3 [`influxdb3-python` Python client library](/influxdb/cloud-dedicated/reference/client-libraries/v3/python/).
-Installing `flightsql-dbapi` also installs the [`pyarrow`](https://arrow.apache.org/docs/python/index.html) library that provides Python bindings for Apache Arrow.
+For more information, see how to [get started using Python to query InfluxDB](/influxdb/cloud-dedicated/query-data/execute-queries/flight-sql/python/).

-For more information, see how to [get started querying InfluxDB with Python and flightsql-dbapi](/influxdb/cloud-dedicated/query-data/execute-queries/flight-sql/python/)
+Installing `influxdb3-python` also installs the [`pyarrow`](https://arrow.apache.org/docs/python/index.html) library that provides Python bindings for Apache Arrow.

 ## Install pandas